CoffeaTeam/coffea-casa/docs/cc_user.rst

 ==========================
 Prerequisites
 -------------
 The primary mode of analysis with coffea-casa is `coffea <https://coffeateam.github.io/coffea/index.html>`_.
 Coffea provides plenty of examples to users in its `documentation <https://coffeateam.github.io/coffea/examples.html>`_.
-A good starting point may be `this tutorial <https://github.com/CoffeaTeam/coffea-casa-tutorials/blob/master/analysis/analysis_tutorial.ipynb>`_ on columnar analysis in coffea.
+Further resources, meant to run specifically on coffea-casa, can be found in the sidebar under the "Gallery of Coffea-casa Examples" section or the appropriate repository `here <https://github.com/CoffeaTeam/coffea-casa-tutorials>`_.

-Knowledge of `Python <https://docs.python.org/3/tutorial/>`_ is also assumed.
-Standard coffea analyses are contained within `Jupyter Notebooks <https://jupyter.org/>`_, which allow for dynamic, block-by-block execution of code.
+Knowledge of `Python <https://docs.python.org/3/tutorial/>`_ is assumed.
+The standard environment for coffea analyses is within `Jupyter Notebooks <https://jupyter.org/>`_, which allow for dynamic, block-by-block execution of code.
 Coffea-casa employs the `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/user/interface.html>`_ interface.
-JupyterLab is designed for hosting Jupyter Notebooks on the web, and permits the usage of additional features within its environment, including Git access, compatibility with cluster computing tools, and much, much more.
+JupyterLab is designed for hosting Jupyter Notebooks on the web and permits the usage of additional features within its environment, including Git access, compatibility with cluster computing tools, and much, much more.

-If you aren't familiar with any of these tools, please click on the links above for additional resources, and get acquainted with how they work.
-If you want examples of how coffea-casa merges these tools, refer to the gallery of coffea-casa examples.
+If you aren't familiar with any of these tools, please click on the links above and get acquainted with how they work before delving into coffea-casa.

 Access
 ------